ln-komandur/ESP32/i2c_daisy_chain/README.md

-# i2c Daisy Chaining LCD1602 and 8 LED bulbs to PCF8574
+# i2c Daisy Chaining PCF8574 with 8 LEDs, and a LCD1602